 TGbe editor:11be_D4.1, page 574 line 28 – P579, line 2

-The EMLSR operation defined in this subclause allows a non-AP MLD with multiple receive chains to listen on one or more EMLSR links when the corresponding non-AP STAs affiliated with the non-AP MLD are in the awake state as defined below for an initial Control frame sent by an AP affiliated with an AP MLD in a non-HT (duplicate) PPDU, followed by frame exchanges on the link on which the initial Control frame was received.
+The EMLSR operation defined in this subclause allows a non-AP MLD with multiple receive chains to listen on one or more EMLSR links when the corresponding non-AP STA(s) affiliated with the non-AP MLD being in the awake state, as defined below, for an initial Control frame sent by an AP affiliated with an AP MLD in a non-HT (duplicate) PPDU, followed by frame exchanges on the link on which the initial Control frame was received.

 In EMLSR mode, a non-AP MLD shall follow the rules defined in this subclause.